The Legend of Kage: Gameplay

 In home versions, grabbing a crystal ball causes the player's clothes to change to the next level in color and thereby attain certain powers (bigger shuriken or faster speed).
 If Kage is hit in a home version while in green or orange clothes, he does not die but reverts to his normal red clothes.

 Cycles repeat after five levels are completed, and play continues until all lives are gone, which ends the game.

+Development and release

+The Legend of Kage was released by Taito in Japan in 1985, with a European release later in the year, and an American release in January 1986.

+According to Hisayoshi Ogura, the game's composer, development came after a fast-paced period of game development within Taito, where it eased up around this game.
+Ogura specifically gave the game's music a distinct Japanese feeling in order for it to fit in better with the setting of the game, and he felt it was a worthy challenge for him to be able to adapt it to the sound hardware.
+Earlier versions of the game used a sound board based around the MSM5232, the same chip found on synths such as the Korg Poly-800, but an FM version of the soundtrack was also produced given Ogura's experimentation with FM sound at the time.
+This proved to be helpful as the final version of the game used an FM sound board.
+The game was almost shelved, but after it was placed in a game show, it was highly praised and Taito decided to give the game a full release due to the positive reception.

 Reception

-Game Machine of Japan listed The Legend of Kage on their November 15, 1985 issue as being the most-successful table arcade unit of the month.
+Game Machine of Japan listed The Legend of Kage as the most successful table arcade unit of November 1985.
+According to Ogura, there were around 6,000 kits of the game sold, and this was considered a success within the company.

 The Commodore 64 port received a mixed review from Commodore User magazine, criticizing the graphics, sound, controls and price, scoring it 5 out of 10.
 The magazine also said Legend of Kage was heavily influenced by Konami's beat 'em up game Shao-lin's Road, released earlier the same year.
 The NES/Famicom port of the game received negative feedback.